ucan-wg/awake/README.md

 ### 5.1.2 Authorization Criteria

 The Requestor MAY also include validation criteria expected from the Provider.
 This MUST be passed as a map of [UCAN capabilities].
-The Provider MUST be able to prove access to these capabilities in [their resposne].
+The Provider MUST be able to prove access to these capabilities in [their response][Authorize Provider].

 If no capabilties are required, the `caps` field MUST be set to an empty map (`{}`).